Hyper Trillion Blog

 Marketing Automation That Actually Works: A Guide to Technical Implementation

-The marketing team finally gets budget approved for a marketing automation platform.
+Key takeaways The marketing team finally gets budget approved for a marketing automation platform.
 Everyone’s excited about the possibilities – automated lead nurturing, personalized campaigns at scale, hours of manual work eliminated.
 Six months later, the tool sits mostly unused.
 The team is frustrated.
 Leadership questions the investment.
 Sound familiar?
-Marketing automation projects fail at predictable rates,
+Marketing automation projects fail at

 Marketing Automation That Actually Works: A Guide to Technical Implementation Read More »